chronoscop/JS-Public-LB-26th-training-code/README.md

 **Hardware Requirements**:

 - **RAM**: At least 60GB to 100GB of RAM is recommended for optimal performance during training, especially when dealing with large datasets.
+- **GPU**: A GPU with at least 16GB of VRAM is recommended for training
 ```
 pip install -r requirements.txt
 ```